Craig James (defensive back): Philadelphia Eagles

 James was signed to the Philadelphia Eagles practice squad on September 2, 2019.
 He was promoted to the team's active roster on September 11, 2019.
 He was waived on September 17, and re-signed to the team's practice squad the next day.
 He was promoted to the active roster again on September 24 after an injury to Ronald Darby.
 In the following game against the Green Bay Packers and in the third defensive snap of his career, James deflected a pass at the Eagles three-yard line that was then intercepted by linebacker Nigel Bradham with 28 seconds left to preserve a 34-27 Eagles win.
-James made his first career start the next week on October 6, 2019 against the New York Jets, making three tackles.
+James made his first career start the next week on October 6, 2019, against the New York Jets, making three tackles.

 On September 4, 2020, James signed a one-year contract extension with the Eagles through the 2021 season.
-He was placed on injured reserve on September 15, 2020.
-He was designated to return from injured reserve on October 7, and began practicing with the team again.
+He was placed on injured reserve on September 15.
+James was designated to return from injured reserve on October 7, and began practicing with the team again.
 He was activated on October 10.
-He was placed back on injured reserve on November 16 with a shoulder injury.
+James was placed back on injured reserve on November 16 with a shoulder injury.

 On August 31, 2021, James was waived by the Eagles and re-signed to the practice squad the next day.
-He was placed on the COVID list on January 1, 2022 and activated three days later, missing just one game.
-He signed a reserve/future contract with the Eagles on January 18, 2022.
-He was released July 18, 2022.
+He was placed on the COVID-19 list on January 1, 2022, and activated three days later, missing just one game.
+He signed a reserve/future contract with the Eagles on January 18.
+James was released July 18.

 New York Jets

 On July 21, 2022, James signed with the New York Jets, but was released five days later.
-He was signed to the practice squad on September 1, 2022.
-He signed a reserve/future contract on January 9, 2023.
+He was signed to the practice squad on September 1.
+James signed a reserve/future contract on January 9, 2023.

+On August 29, 2023, James was released by the Jets and re-signed to the practice squad.
+He was released on September 26.
+He was re-signed on October 3, and released again on November 15.
+He was re-signed on November 21 and released again on November 28.

+Detroit Lions

+On December 21, 2023, James was signed to the Detroit Lions practice squad.
+He signed a reserve/future contract on January 30, 2024.
+On June 13, James was released by the Lions.

+Toronto Argonauts

+On January 7, 2025, James signed with the Toronto Argonauts of the Canadian Football League.

+Ottawa Redblacks

+On February 10, 2025, James was traded to the Ottawa Redblacks.
+He was part of the final training camp cuts on May 31, 2025.